 The Joy Factory Introduces aXtion Go – page 2

-The aXtion Go case meets the IPX65 water-resistant standard, meaning it can withstand brief submersion in water and is protected against airbone particles such as dirt and dust.
-The durable case also meets the highest standard of military grade shockproof MIL-STD-810, which helps safeguard the iPhone 5 from accidental drops.
+The aXtion Go case meets the IP65 water-resistant standard, meaning it can withstand brief submersion in water and is protected against airborne particles such as dirt and dust.
+The durable case also meets the highest standard of military-grade shockproof MIL-STD-810, which helps safeguard the iPhone 5 from accidental drops.
 In addition, aXtion Go offers a number of features including:

-SureGuard™ Built-in Screen Protector
+Built-in SureGuard™ heavy-duty screen protector optimized for texting and touchscreen navigation .

-Intelli-Filter™ Technology – works to block water not sound for clearer calls and music listening functionality
+Intelli-Filter™ Technology that blocks water, not sound, for clearer calls and impressive music playback.

-Extra-large Camera Cutout and Raised Volume Buttons – to reduce flash glare and facilitate easier picture taking
+Sharpvue™ Camera Lens that protects the iPhone’s camera without degrading picture quality.

-Hand Strap – for added convenience
+Removable Hand Strap for added convenience.

 Accessory Line Supports iPhone Use On the Go